City of Dalton looking at ways to improve communication internally and with the public

 She said the city should create content, such as video profiles of volunteer efforts, for social media.
 She said potential employees often check out a city’s social media before applying for a job.

 The study grew from protests last summer across the nation and in Dalton following the death of Minneapolis resident George Floyd, a Black man who died in police custody on May 25 when a white officer knelt on his neck for about nine minutes.
-The trial of the officer, Derek Chauvin, who was fired, is in progress with jury selection recently concluding.
+The trial of the officer, Derek Chauvin, who was fired, is in progress.
 Chauvin is charged with second-degree murder, third-degree murder and manslaughter.

 City Council member Annalee Harlan, the council’s liaison to the Public Safety Commission, said council members identified a need to improve communications with the community.